PdxCodeGuild/Programming101/practice/unit_1/exercise_1.md

 ### **1.1**

-- Create a code signature with:
+- Create a code signature to place in a comment at the top of your project to tell other developers who wrote the code.

+- The signature should contain:
   - Project name
   - Version number
   - Author